jmmonte2/to-do-list/README.md

      />
 </p>

-# to-do-list
+# To Do List
-Python web application that includes a login system and allows users to create a do to list
+To Do List is CRUD web application that includes a login system and allows users to create a list of tasks.